venture-criminals/website/content/english/_index.md

       - "create an app?"
       - "create a yt channel?"
       - "develop a game?"
-      - "raise money for scammy ai startup?"
+      - "raise money for a scammy ai startup?"
       - "produce music?"
       - "rob banks?"
     button: